S. Ichtiaque Rasool

-S. Ichtiaque Rasool (1933–2016) was chief scientist for global change at the National Aeronautics and Space Administration (NASA).
+S. Ichtiaque Rasool (1933–2016) was a Pakistani-American chief scientist for global change at the National Aeronautics and Space Administration (NASA).
 His main research interests were in the fields of physics of atmospheres and remote sensing of planets and Earth.
 He was a senior research scientist at NASA's Jet Propulsion Laboratory and visiting professor at the Complex Systems Research Center of the University of New Hampshire.
 From 1990 to 1997 he directed the International Geosphere-Biosphere Programme-Data and Information System (IGBP-DIS) program.

+In 2015, a year before his death, he released his memoirs, My Life: From Riches to Rags and (almost) Back: A Memoir.

 Education and early work

-Rasool was born in Lucknow, India.
+Rasool was born in Lucknow, British India.
+After receiving his early education at the Lucknow University, his family moved to Pakistan, where he continued his education at the Geophysical Institute.
 He earned his doctorate in atmospheric sciences in 1956 from the University of Paris.

 He moved to the U.S. in 1961 at the invitation of Robert Jastrow of the Goddard Institute for Space Studies (GISS) and began a long career with the National Aeronautics and Space Administration (NASA).